greggman/HappyFunTimes/docs/commands.md

 If you're running in an [installation](network.md) where there's only 1 game you can have controller go directly to the game with this option.

-`--no-check-for-app`
+`--check-for-app`

-Controllers normally try to launch the native mobile app.
+Controllers don't normally try to launch the native mobile app.
 This check takes 3 seconds.
-Use this switch to skip that check.
+Use this switch to add that check so if the user has the app installed it will switch to the app.

 `--dns`

 Tells happyfuntimes to implement a DNS server.
 This is for [installation mode](network.md).

+`--optimize-controller`

+Tells happyfuntimes to concatinate and compress most of your controller's JavaScript files into one file.
+This should make phones connect faster (less to download) and be less likely to have a communication error while downloading (less to download).

+For the technically minded it runs the [require.js optimizer](requirejs.org/docs/optimization.html) on `controller.js` using [almond](https://github.com/jrburke/almond) as a wrapper.

+**BE SURE TO TEST** as optimizers are not perfect.

+This option is not the default because it's very hard to debug optimized code.
+You would probably only use this option with [installation mode](network.md).

 ### `hft uninstall gameId`